The Learnable Typewriter: A Generative Approach to Text Analysis: Experiments

-We experiment with three datasets with different characteristics: Google1000~\cite{vincent_google_2007}, the Copiale cipher~\cite{knight_copiale_2011} and Fontenay manuscripts~\cite{pal,dh2022}.
-We check that our method leads to transcription results {on par} with related baselines using the Character Error Rate metric. \paragraph{Google1000.} The Google1000 dataset contains scanned historical printed books, arranged into Volumes~\cite{vincent_google_2007}.
-We use the English Volume 0002 which we process with the pre-processing code of~\cite{gupta_learning_2018}, using 317 out of 374 pages and train-val-test set with 5097-567-630 lines respectively.
+\begin{itemize}[itemsep=0em, wide, labelindent=0pt, topsep=.5em] \item \textit{Google1000.} The Google1000 dataset contains scanned historical printed books, arranged into Volumes~\cite{vincent_google_2007}.
+We use the English Volume 0002 which we process with the preprocessing code of~\cite{gupta_learning_2018}, using 317 out of 374 pages and train-val-test set with 5097-567-630 lines respectively.
 This leads to a total number of 83 distinct annotated characters.
-Although supervised printed font recognition is largely considered a solved problem, this document is still challenging for an analysis-by-synthesis approach, containing artifacts such as ink bleed, age degradation, as well as variance in illumination and geometric deformations.
+Although supervised printed font recognition is largely considered a solved problem, and the annotation for this dataset are actually the result of OCR, this document is still challenging for an analysis-by-synthesis approach, containing artifacts such as ink bleed, age degradation, as well as variance in illumination and geometric deformations. \item\textit{Copiale cipher.} The Copiale cipher is an oculist German text dating back to a 18th century secret society~\cite{knight_copiale_2011}.
+Opposite to Baro et al.~\cite{baro_generic_2019} which uses a binarized version of the dataset, we train our model on the original text-line images, which we segmented using docExtractor~\cite{monnier_docextractor_2020} and manually assigned to the annotations, respecting the train-val-test split of Baro et al.~\cite{baro_generic_2019} with 711-156-908 lines each.
+The total number of distinct annotated characters is 112.
+This dataset is more challenging than printed text because because it is handwritten, which introduces some variability in the character shapes, and because of the large number of characters.